BoomaNation/Booma.Library/README.md

 [Authentication Service](https://github.com/GaiaOnlineCommunity/GaiaOnline.Unity.Library/tree/master/src/GaiaOnline.Authentication.Service): is an ASP Core service that mocks an OAuth accesstoken/passwordgrant auth service.
 Can be replaced with a real OAuth service in the future.

+To get the endpoints for these services the client's should query the "glue" service, so to speak, that points them in the right direction.
+Located here: [Service Discovery Service](https://github.com/GaiaOnlineCommunity/HaloLive.ServiceDiscovery.Service)

 ## Setup

 You will need: